Seattle metropolitan area: Education

 Public K–12 education is managed by local school districts that are governed by elected boards and overseen by two of the state's nine regional educational service districts.
 The Puget Sound Educational Service District covers 35 school districts and 416,000 students in King and Pierce counties, along with Bainbridge Island in Kitsap County, and includes 40 percent of the state's student population.
 The Northwest Educational Service District encompasses 35 school districts in northwestern Washington, including all 14 in Snohomish County.
 The public school districts are primarily funded by allocations from the state government and local property tax levies that are approved by voters.

-The largest school district in the metropolitan area is Seattle Public Schools, which has 51,000 students enrolled for the 2023–24 school year, a 9 percent decrease from its 2019 peak of 56,000 students.
+The largest school district in the metropolitan area is Seattle Public Schools, which had 51,000 students enrolled for the 2023–24 school year, a 9 percent decrease from its 2019 peak of 56,000 students.
 The district has 106 schools and over 6,000 staff members; most students attend their closest neighborhood schools, while option schools are able to enroll students from across the city.
 Other large districts with more than 20,000 enrolled students include Lake Washington, Tacoma, Kent, Northshore, Puyallup, and Federal Way.
 According to the U.S. News & World Report, the top high schools in the metropolitan area are primarily in the Eastside region, along with specialized industry and technical schools in Tukwila and Lakewood; the highest-ranked school in Washington is the Tesla STEM High School in the Lake Washington School District.
 The smallest school district in the Seattle area is the Index School District, which has 19 students and no high school.

 The Seattle area has hundreds of registered private schools that serve over 50,000 students and offer alternative curriculums or religious education.
 The largest private schools in the area are Cedar Park Christian School and King's Schools, both Christian programs.
 Since a state referendum in 2012, charter schools have been approved to operate in the area using public funding while remaining privately-run.
 These non-district schools are also overseen by the educational service district of their respective region; they are also allowed to participate in the same athletics competitions as public schools under the management of the Washington Interscholastic Activities Association.